CU-DBMI-Peds/phoenix/python/README.md

 Septic shock is defined as sepsis with at least one cardiovascular point.

-In addition to the Phoenix criteria there is an extended crieria intended for research, Phoenix-8, which includes the four organ systems above along with
+In addition to the Phoenix criteria there is an extended criteria intended for research, Phoenix-8, which includes the four organ systems above along with

 5. Endocrine,